learn-co-curriculum/careers-communicating-with-recruiters-and-hr-professionals/README.md

 When giving your availability, offer broad windows of time (e.g. 2-5 hour blocks) across multiple days in a week when you can talk/meet.
 Avoid scheduling early Monday mornings and Friday late afternoons (recruiters are people too).

 If a recruiter cancels your interview at the last minute, **do not take it personally.** Respond promptly and indicate that it’s “not a problem” and you’re happy to reschedule, then offer a new set of days/times when you’re free.
 Recruiters manage numerous schedules and processes and sometimes need to cancel interviews.
 It doesn’t mean the company isn’t interested.
 It doesn’t mean the job is filled.
 Do not scold the hiring manager or use negative language.
 You’re the one looking for a job.
 The same goes if a scheduled phone call does not take place.
 If you are waiting for a call from a recruiter, and you don’t hear from them; do not panic!
 Simply wait a few minutes past the marker, and send a friendly email letting them know you are still available if they are.
-Remember following up and a nurturing a lead is your responsibility.
+Remember, following up and nurturing a lead is your responsibility.

 ## Be Professional